 - Communicate as much as possible with the nursing staff and therapy team.
 They will be able to suggest any appropriate ways for you to help and keep you informed of your loved one's condition. - Organise visiting hours with a small number of family and friends that your loved one knows well.
 It is important to keep this number small so that you provide enough support without overwhelming them or causing disruption to their treatment and recovery.
-Having a small number of people visiting can also avoid confusion and maintain your loved one's dignity. - Provide interesting things and stimulation for your loved one.
-Just talking to them about familiar things can help, as does showing them or reading to them from books or magazines of their interest. - Help with your loved one's personal care under the advice and supervision of nursing staff. - Keep your loved one's employer and friends informed of their situation.
-You can keep people updated through our website I'm Calling About Chris (more information on this is available in the section below What Headway can do to help you). - Do not feel like you have to talk for long periods when visiting sitting quietly will offer reassurance and comfort, without overwhelming your loved one or causing fatigue.
+Having a small number of people visiting can also avoid confusion and maintain your loved one's dignity.

+- Provide interesting things and stimulation for your loved one.
+Just talking to them about familiar things can help, as does showing them or reading to them from books or magazines of their interest. - Help with your loved one's personal care under the advice and supervision of nursing staff. - Keep your loved one's employer and friends informed of their situation. - Do not feel like you have to talk for long periods when visiting sitting quietly will offer reassurance and comfort, without overwhelming your loved one or causing fatigue.